-Year One Modules • Principles of Naturopathic Osteopathy • Physiology (including Cardio-respiratory, Renal and Endocrine Physiology) • Osteopathic Practice (including Osteopathic Techniques and Soft Tissue Techniques) • GI Nutrition (including Bio-chemistry) • Anatomy: Musculoskeletal Anatomy • Anatomy: Neuroanatomy (anatomy classes include weekly visits to the Dissection Room of University College Hospital) Year Two Modules • Pathology and Diagnosis (including Clinical Methods) • Osteopathic Practice (including Osteopathic Diagnosis and Techniques, Clinical Soft Tissue Techniques and Clinical Theory & Observation in BCOM’s teaching clinic) • Nutrition and Dietetics • Exercise Physiology (including practical classes in BCOM’s Human Performance Lab) • Biomechanics (including Spinal Mechanics and Peripheral Mechanics) • Anatomy and Physiology (anatomy classes include weekly visits to the Dissection Room of University College Hospital in Semester 1 of Year 2) Year Three Modules • Research Methodology • Psychology • Paediatrics • Osteopathic Techniques (including Applied Natural Therapeutics, Hydrotherapy and Osteopathic Techniques including Visceral techniques) • Musculoskeletal Conditions (including Rheumatology, Orthopaedics and Imaging) • Clinic Theory and Practice (including Applied Pharmacology and Clinical Practice in BCOM’s teaching clinic) Year Four Modules • Clinical Rheumatology and Orthopaedics • Clinical Obstetrics, Gynaecology, Dermatology and Gerontology • Practice Management and Audit (business skills) • Clinical Psychology • Research Investigation (students collect primary data and produce a piece of original research.
-Some students may have their dissertation published in peer reviewed journals and/or presented at conferences) • Clinical Osteopathic Practice (including Clinical Practice in BCOM’s teaching clinic and Osteopathic Techniques including Cranial techniques)
+Year One Modules • Principles of Naturopathic Osteopathy • Physiology (including Cardio-respiratory, Renal and Endocrine Physiology) • Osteopathic Practice (including Osteopathic Techniques and Soft Tissue Techniques) • GI Nutrition (including Bio-chemistry) • Anatomy: Musculoskeletal Anatomy • Anatomy: Neuroanatomy (anatomy classes include weekly visits to the Dissection Room of University College Hospital) Year Two Modules • Pathology and Diagnosis (including Clinical Methods) • Osteopathic Practice (including Osteopathic Diagnosis and Techniques and Clinical Soft Tissue Techniques) • Clinical Theory & Observation in BCOM’s teaching clinic) • Functional Nutrition • Exercise Physiology (including practical classes in BCOM’s Human Performance Lab) • Biomechanics (including Spinal Mechanics and Peripheral Mechanics) • Anatomy and Physiology (anatomy classes include weekly visits to the Dissection Room of University College Hospital in Semester 1 of Year 2) Year Three Modules • Research Methodology • Psychology • Paediatrics • Osteopathic Techniques (including Visceral techniques) • Musculoskeletal Conditions (including Rheumatology, Orthopaedics and Imaging) • Clinic Theory and Practice (including Applied Pharmacology and Clinical Practice in BCOM’s teaching clinic) Year Four Modules • Clinical Rheumatology and Orthopaedics • Clinical Obstetrics, Gynaecology, Dermatology and Gerontology • Practice Management and Audit (business skills) • Clinical Psychology • Research Investigation (students collect primary data and produce a piece of original research.
+Some students may have their research published in peer reviewed journals and/or presented at conferences) • Clinical Osteopathic Practice (including Clinical Practice in BCOM’s teaching clinic and Osteopathic Techniques including Cranial techniques)

 Students are assessed through a variety of methods: coursework, examinations, presentations, vivas, OSCE, practical and clinical assessments.
 The teaching offered at BCOM has been given the highest praise at external review (General Osteopathic Council/Quality Assurance Agency).
 BCOM has a strong research profile which helps inform teaching and learning throughout the curriculum.
 Research not only aids in teaching at BCOM but evidence based medicine is increasingly required to demonstrate the efficacy of treatments.
 Year 3 and 4 students undertake a research project which results in a project (dissertation) that is presented as a publishable paper.
-Students collect primary data and produce a piece of original research.
-Some students may have their dissertation published in peer reviewed journals and/or presented at conferences.
-BCOM clinical students see on average 20% more than the recommended 50 new patients currently recommended by the QAA Benchmark statement on Osteopathy, and our NHS contract allows our clinical students to see a wide array of patients and conditions.
+BCOM clinical students see on average 20% more than the recommended 50 new patients currently recommended by the QAA Benchmark statement on Osteopathy.

 Professionally accredited courses provide industry-wide recognition of the quality of your qualification.